 How large is the event space?

-If event space is a problem for a large quantity of portables, then perhaps an alternative to reducing the number of portables is an increase in the service/cleaning of the portables during the day of the event.
+If event space is a problem for a large number of portables, then perhaps an alternative to reducing the number of portables is an increase in the service/cleaning of the portables during the day of the event.
 If the units are serviced twice during each day of the event, you can cut the number required in half.
-If the portable restrooms are serviced three times in a day, you can cut it to a third.
+If the portable restrooms are serviced three times a day, you can cut it to a third.
 You may have to pay a premium for the additional services but when the choice is more parking for paying patrons or more portable toilets the additional business could be worth the expense.

-It’s also important to note that our air conditioned restroom trailers can substitute for up to 30 portable restrooms.
+It’s also important to note that our air-conditioned restroom trailers can substitute for up to 30 portable restrooms.
 Consider a combination of the two.
 A few portables placed near the trailers allow for shorter lines, especially for those who may have an urgent need!
 A few portables placed strategically near parking areas are always appreciated as well.

-Our air conditioned restroom trailers also make a great all-in-one package for intimate gatherings, such as a wedding or outdoor party.
+Our air-conditioned restroom trailers also make a great all-in-one package for intimate gatherings, such as a wedding or outdoor party.

 Still have questions?
 We’re happy to help.
 Contact us today at 1-800-553-2213 and we can design a custom portable restroom plan that’s the right fit for your event’s needs.